You May Also Like

-One example of a relatively high-paying alternative medicine career is an ND, whose average salary is $75,640, according to O*net.
+One example of a relatively high-paying alternative medicine career is an ND, whose median annual salary in 2021 is $100,300, according to the BLS.
 Salaries for acupuncturists, who need to hold a master’s degree to practice, are relatively high as well, while massage practitioners and nutritionists typically earn comparatively less.

 How Do Alternative Medicine Salaries Compare?

 |Career||Median Annual Salary|